Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 • gums

-In appearance, these are small, cone-shaped formations of a soft, loose consistency.
-The size of a papilloma in a dog can reach a significant figure - the size of a bean.
-They, like ordinary fabric, have blood vessels so they bleed when damaged.
+In appearance, they are small, cone-shaped formations of a soft, loose consistency.
+The size of papilloma in a dog can reach a significant figure - the size of a bean.
+They, like ordinary fabric, have blood vessels, so when damaged they bleed.

-An inexperienced dog breeder may wonder about the nature of the formation that appeared on the animal's body.
-Therefore, consider the distinguishing features of papillomas, so that in which case, you can easily make the correct diagnosis for the dog.
-So the signs are:
+An inexperienced dog breeder may wonder about the nature of the formation appearing on the animal’s body.
+Therefore, consider the distinctive signs of papillomas, so that if something happens, you can easily give the dog the correct diagnosis.
+So, the signs:

 1. The appearance of unnatural growths on the skin.
-This is especially true of the limbs, the muzzle of the dog, the oral cavity, the area around the eyes.
+This is especially true for the dog’s limbs, muzzle, mouth, and area around the eyes.

-2. Sometimes the surface of papilloma in dogs resembles miniature cauliflower.
-In appearance, it is a rough, branched surface.
+2. Sometimes the surface of papilloma in dogs resembles a miniature cauliflower.
+In appearance it is a rough, branched surface.

-3. In another type of wart, the surface is smooth, looking like a knot.
+3. Another type of wart has a smooth surface, resembling a nodule in appearance.
 Another sign is the color of the papilloma.
-Basically, the color varies from a crimson hue to completely black.
-The color scheme of education largely depends on the natural color of the dog's coat.
+Basically the color varies from crimson to completely black.
+The color scheme of the formation largely depends on the natural color of the dog’s coat.

-If you find lonely formations in remote places body of a pet, then these are single papillomas.
-Their usual location is armpit, groin area.
-Although more often, warts grow in "families".
-Some grow big, others stay small forever.
+If you find lonely formations in remote places body of the pet, then these are single papillomas.
+Their usual location is axilla, groin area.
+Although more often, warts grow in “families”.
+Some grow big, others remain small forever.

-If a probable papilloma bleeds, this is not very good sign, such a tumor may be malignant in nature.
-But also premature causes no panic either.
-After all, the dog could simply comb or bite through the papilloma, and this happens often.
+If a probable papilloma bleeds, it’s not very good sign, such a tumor may be of a malignant nature.
+But also premature causes No need to panic either.
+After all, the dog could simply scratch or bite through the papilloma, and this happens often.

 Diagnostics

 In principle, it is clear that finding papilloma in a dog is not a very difficult task.
-It is enough to examine the body of the animal and the oral cavity.
-But in some cases, things are not so simple.
-For example, not every owner of the animal will notice the defeat of the vulva.
-Usually, only professional breeders do this kind of inspection.
+It is enough to examine the animal’s body and oral cavity.
+But in some cases, everything is not so simple.
+For example, not every animal owner will notice a lesion on the vulva.
+Typically, only professional breeders carry out this type of inspection.

-Although even without the skills to search for papillomas in a dog, the problem is easily solved with the help of preventive examination at the veterinarian.
+Although even without having the skills to find papillomas in a dog, the problem can be easily solved with the help preventive examination at the veterinarian.
 The specialist will definitely not ignore suspicious formations.
-In particular, the doctor even finds papillomas in the dog's mouth, because during the examination he checks the condition of the teeth and mucous membrane of the animal.
+In particular, the doctor even finds papillomas in the dog’s mouth, because during the examination he checks the condition of the animal’s teeth and mucous membrane.

-Although in some cases a veterinarian can examine papillomatosis in a dog using PCR and even electron microscopy.
-This allows you to be 100% sure of the presence of papillomas and calculate the type of pathogen.
+Although in some cases, a veterinarian can examine papillomatosis in a dog using PCR and even electron microscopy.
+This allows you to be 100% sure of the presence of papillomas and calculate the type of causative agent of the disease.

 Types of papillomas